ameyrupji-com/ameyrupji.com-branching-strategy/README.md

 ## Branch Naming

 `master` and `develop` are always named exactly that.
 For a feature, bugfix or hotfix with a is related to a ticket I prefer that the branch name start with the keyword `feature/`, `bugfix/` or `hotfix/` followed by ticket number and a small description (eg. `GH-7-add-header-bar`).
-Branch names should use dashes to separate words of the name ans should not contain any `.`.
+Branch names should use dashes to separate words of the name and should not contain any `.` (dots) as this is used to generate the urls for feature branch testing.

 Other than that, choose names that are descriptive and concise.
 You don't need a branch name that is a novel because most branches should be relatively short-lived (hours to days, not weeks).

+## Anti-Patterns

+Some of the [Anti-Patterns](ANTI-PATTERNS.md) that I try to avoid in my development processes.